Home Kitesurfing Sri Lanka Wind & Season

 Gust Avg wind Kite-perfect

-12-Month Wind History Monthly avg · knots
+Last 12 Months of Wind History Monthly avg · knots

 When to come to Kalpitiya

-Kitesurfer over Kalpitiya lagoon — winter season
+Kitesurfer over Kalpitiya lagoon in the NE winter wind season

 ★ Winter Wind Season

-Sun & Heat Window
+Sun and Heat Window

-Near-still · Intense sun · Glassy water · Pure slow travel
+Near still · Intense sun · Glassy water · Pure slow travel

 Summer Wind Season

-18–28 kts · Smaller kites · Strong afternoons · Fewer crowds
+18 to 28 kts · Smaller kites · Strong afternoons · Fewer crowds

-Quiet kite beach in Kalpitiya — October hidden gem season
+Empty kite beach in Kalpitiya in October

 Hidden Gem · Spontaneous Travellers